bryan-ash/elixir_koans/README.md

 ## The Structure

-The koans are broken out into areas by file, hashes are covered in `about_hashes.ex`, modules are introduced in `about_modules.ex`, *etc*.
+The koans are broken out into areas by file, lists are covered in `about_lists.exs`, modules are introduced in `about_modules.exs`, *etc*.
 They are presented in order in the `path_to_enlightenment.ex` file.

-Each koan builds up your knowledge of Ruby and builds upon itself.
+Each koan builds up your knowledge of Elixir and builds upon itself.
 It will stop at the first place you need to correct.

 Some koans simply need to have the correct answer substituted for an incorrect one.